ta5946/alice-rag/doc/technical_notes.md

 By default, ChromaDB uses cosine similarity = 1 - cosine distance to return the *top k* most similar documents to the query.
 It then uses a reranker to cross score them and return only the *top n* which are used as problem context for the LLM.

+### Chunking

+Chunk size is defined in the `.env` file in characters.
+The number of tokens per chunk is approximately this / 4.
+The current retrieval parameters are:
+- `chunk_size=1000` characters,
+- `chunk_overlap=100` characters,
+- `similarity_threshold=0.25` cosine similarity retrieval threshold,
+- `top_k=20` retrieved chunks,
+- `top_n=5` final reranked chunks.

+Compact language models do not perform better when flooded with context, so the number of chunks is limited to 5.
+When using a more capable generative model (LLM), the parameters can be increased within the limits of reasonable context length (32k tokens).

 ## RAG pipeline